-Arthritis of the Hands
+Arthritis of the hands

-- limited mobility or range of motion
+- limited range of motion

-Anatomy of the Hand
+Anatomy of the hand

 The body’s immune system attacks the synovium, which lines the joints.
 In addition to joint damage, you will likely notice: